Infinite-dimensional $p$-adic groups, semigroups of double cosets, and inner functions on Bruhat--Tits builldings

 \Lat{\mathrm{Lat}} \LLat{\mathrm{LLat}} \Mod{\mathrm{Mod}} \LMod{\mathrm{LMod}} \Naz{\mathrm{Naz}} \naz{\mathrm{naz}} \bNaz{\mathbf{Naz}} \AMod{\mathrm{AMod}} \ALat{\mathrm{ALat}}

 \Ver{\mathrm{Vert}} \Bd{\mathrm{Bd}} \We{\mathrm{We}} \Heis{\mathrm{Heis}}

 \bbot{{\bot\!\!\!\bot}}

 { We construct $p$-adic analogs of operator colligations and their characteristic functions.
-Consider a $p$-adic group $\bfG=\GL(\alpha+k\infty, \Q_p)$, its subgroup $L=\OO(k\infty,\O_p)$, and the subgroup $\bfK=\OO(\infty,\O_p)$ embedded to $L$ diagonally.
-We show that double cosets $\Gamma= \bfK\setminus \bfG/\bfK$ admit a structure of a semigroup, $\Gamma$ acts naturally in $\bfK$-fixed vectors of unitary representations of $\bfG$.
-For any double coset we assign a 'characteristic function', which sends a certain Bruhat--Tits building to another building (buildings are finite-dimensional); image of the distiguished boundary is contained in the distinguished boundary.
-The latter building admits a structure of (Nazarov) semigroup, the product in $\Gamma$ correponds to a point-wise product of characteristic functions. }
+Consider a $p$-adic group $\bfG=\GL(\alpha+k\infty, \Q_p)$, its subgroup $L=\OO(k\infty,\Z_p)$, and the subgroup $\bfK=\OO(\infty,\Z_p)$ embedded to $L$ diagonally.
+We show that double cosets $\Gamma= \bfK\setminus \bfG/\bfK$ admit a structure of a semigroup, $\Gamma$ acts naturally in $\bfK$-fixed vectors of any unitary representations of $\bfG$.
+For each double coset we assign a 'characteristic function', which sends a certain Bruhat--Tits building to another building (buildings are finite-dimensional); image of the distinguished boundary is contained in the distinguished boundary.
+The latter building admits a structure of (Nazarov) semigroup, the product in $\Gamma$ corresponds to a point-wise product of characteristic functions. }